AP FACT CHECK: Trump team distortions on fuel economy rules

 THE FACTS: His argument that electric cars are too expensive for most Americans is overstated.

-Federal tax credits for new electric vehicle purchases range from $2,500 to $7,500 per vehicle, depending on the model and battery capacity, though the credits are no longer available on General Motors and Tesla vehicles.
+Federal tax credits of up to $7,500 are available for vehicle purchases depending on the model and battery capacity, though the credits are being phased out on General Motors and Tesla vehicles.
 Many states also offer additional incentives for EV purchasers, from tax rebates for the car and home charging equipment to the free use of commuter toll lanes.

 EV drivers also don't have to fill up at the gas pump, pay for oil changes or replace timing belts or spark plugs.
 A 2018 study from the University of Michigan's Transportation Research Institute found that electric vehicles cost less than half as much to operate as gas-powered cars — $485 per year for EVs compared to $1,117 for gasoline-powered models.
 So over 10 years, an EV driver will save another $6,320.